0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ```

 ### Noncached paging I/O PreWrite filtering
-We know memory mapped I/O , regardless if synchrnous (explicit flush) or asynchrnous (mapped / modified page writer write) comes in the form of noncached paging I/O.<br/>
+We know memory mapped I/O , regardless if synchronous (explicit flush) or asynchronous (mapped / modified page writer write) comes in the form of noncached paging I/O.<br/>
 Up until now , such I/O has been indirectly filtered out as it has no support for FileObject contexts, we can add the following check at the start of our PreWrite filter.<br/>
 ```cpp
 // not interested in writes to the paging file